czernous/persian-hugo/exampleSite/content/about/_index.md

 ## **Need content writing?**

 Interested in working with me?
-I help small UK businesses in the beauty niche drive traffic to their website by writing engaging, optimised and well-researched blog posts.
+I help small businesses in the UK drive traffic to their website by writing engaging, optimised and well-researched blog posts.

+My niches are Beauty, Digital Marketing and Education.
+Pricing is calculated on a project to project basis.

 Need help generating quality leads?
 [Get a quote](https://www.ruthchernous.com/contact/ "Contact")